WFH Lounge · Best Picks

 What Remote Workers Actually Say

 r/HomeOffice and r/printers converge on two recommendations almost without dissent.
-For mostly-text WFH, the Brother HL-L2350DW (or its near-identical successors) is the default answer in nearly every thread.
-For color and photo households, the Epson EcoTank line wins, with the ET-2850 and ET-4850 cited as the right size for home use. r/printers is unusually skeptical of HP consumer inkjets due to HP+ subscription lock-in and frequent driver issues, with the LaserJet Pro M404dn being the consensus HP exception worth buying.
+For mostly-text WFH, a Brother monochrome laser — currently the HL-L2460DW — is the default answer in nearly every thread.
+For color and photo households, the Epson EcoTank line wins, with the ET-2980 cited as the right size for home use. r/printers is unusually skeptical of HP consumer inkjets due to HP+ subscription lock-in and frequent driver issues, with the LaserJet Pro 4001-series being the consensus HP exception worth buying.

 Community favorites

-• Brother HL-L2350DWPrint 4 pages a month or 400, set it up once, and it just works for years - the rare WFH purchase with no asterisks
+• Brother HL-L2460DWPrint 4 pages a month or 400, set it up once, and it just works for years — the rare WFH purchase with no asterisks

-• Epson EcoTank ET-2850Two years of ink in the box at roughly one cent per color page - the only inkjet that actually makes sense for low-volume home use
+• Epson EcoTank ET-2980Up to three years of ink in the box at roughly a cent per color page — the only inkjet that actually makes sense for low-volume home use

-• Brother MFC-L2750DWMono laser plus a real automatic document feeder for scanning multi-page contracts - the WFH all-in-one that does not compromise on the print engine
+• Brother MFC-L2980DWMono laser plus a real 50-sheet automatic document feeder for scanning multi-page contracts — the WFH all-in-one that doesn't compromise on the print engine

 Commonly warned against